 - At the initial interview an account of what has happened so far will be taken to help us decide on the most appropriate action.

-- In very serious cases we will want to meet with you within 24 hours.
+- In very serious cases we will make contact with you within 1 working day.